oli-kester/linius-proxy-server/README.md

 ## Installation

 1. Download the repo
-2. Create a `api-keys.properties` file in the directory `src/main/resources`.
+2. Create an `api-keys.properties` file in the directory `src/main/resources`.
 This file should contain the following properties -

 ```